tamerrarda/TroiaDocs/docs/live-smoke.md

 None of these block the run; each is a deliberate, honest boundary of a proof-of-concept, and each fails on the safe side.
 The [Scope & limitations](./scope.md) page covers them in full.

-- **The store and journal are single-process.** That is correct for a one-process run, but a restart loses the in-flight record of a payment mid-flight.
-This fails safe — the payment is re-driven, never double-paid.
-A durable store is the swap for production.
+- **The orders are single-process; the money facts are not.** Seven append-only files survive a restart — the accounting ledger, the settlement evidence, the record of every authorised payout, what the chain was observed to say, which orders are reconciled, and the payout watcher's place.
+The orders themselves, the pool reservations, and the operator's counter do not, so a payout that was submitted but has not yet landed is forgotten.
+That fails safe: the contract's own record of paid orders and the single-use counter each cap delivery at one payout per order.
+A settled order still answers correctly after a restart, from the durable evidence.
+See [Scope & limitations](./scope.md).
 - **The pricing oracle requires all its sources.** If an exchange is unreachable, the quote fails closed and is retried — the money-safe default.
 A brief wobble is absorbed by the bounded retry; a sustained outage means pausing rather than guessing a price.
 - **The same-day void path is not part of the happy path.** The reversal that returns a shopper's money is only exercised when a charge succeeds but the USDC leg cannot settle, so a clean end-to-end run does not touch it.